Skip to main content

 Personal Trust Officer

-First, if you complete a draft of your tax return and realize you’d like to reduce your taxable income, you can make a prior-year contribution to a traditional IRA to achieve that goal.
+First, if you complete a draft of your tax return and realize you’d like to reduce your taxable income, you could make a prior-year contribution to a traditional IRA to achieve that goal.

 What else should I know?